2020 Halloween Trick-or-Treating in Elmhurst

 Guidelines & Safety Precautions

 The City of Elmhurst has received several inquiries regarding trick-or-treating during the COVID-19 pandemic.
 The City’s top priority is the safety of residents.
-There is a heightened sense of precaution that the community is advised to take during this holiday, and we understand that not everyone may feel comfortable trick-or-treating this year.
+There is a heightened sense of precaution that the community should take during this holiday.
+We understand that not everyone may feel comfortable trick-or-treating this year.
 Ultimately, each resident must make the decision on whether or not to partake in Halloween activities.
-Trick-or- hours on Saturday, October 31st are from 3:30-7:30 pm, but residents are asked to protect themselves and respect their neighbors by understanding and abiding by the following guidelines:
+Trick-or-treating hours on Saturday, October 31st are from 3:30-7:30 pm, but residents are asked to protect themselves and respect their neighbors by understanding and abiding by the following guidelines:

 - Residents interested in participating in trick-or-treating are asked to turn their outdoor lights on and place the GREEN “Trick-or-Treaters Welcome” sign so that it is visible to trick-or-treaters.
 Residents who would not like to participate are asked to keep their outdoor lights off and place the RED “NO trick-or-treaters, please” sign so that it is visible to trick-or-treaters.
 Please treat all neighbors with respect and courtesy by not approaching homes that have indicated that they are not participating.

 - For the safety of all participants, those going door-to-door are required to wear face coverings at all times.
 The CDC has stated that a Halloween costume mask is not a substitute for a cloth mask or face covering that covers your mouth and nose.
 Please maintain a safe distance from other trick-or-treaters and wait to approach a home until the previous groups has left.

 - Individuals who are passing out candy are asked to wear face coverings and gloves, and pass candy out individually instead of inviting participants to take a treat from a communal bowl.
 Please wash your hands frequently and disinfect high touched surfaces such as doorbells, doorknobs and buzzers.